astronomer/astro-provider-ray/README.md

 #### 1. Setting up the connection

-To use this provider, you need to set up a connection in Airflow:
+To use this provider, you need to set up a connection in Airflow.
+The fields you need to fill depend on which operators you plan to use:

 1. Go to the Airflow UI and navigate to Admin -> Connections.
 2. Click on "Create" to add a new connection.
 3. Set the Connection Type to "Ray".

-4. Fill in the following fields:
+##### For SubmitRayJob operator (using an existing Ray cluster):

+If you already have a Ray cluster and want to submit jobs to it, fill in these fields:

 - Connection ID: A unique identifier for this connection (e.g., "ray_conn")
-   - Host: The hostname or IP address of your Ray cluster's head node
-   - Port: The port number for the Ray cluster (default is usually 10001)
+- Ray dashboard url : The URL of the Ray dashboard
+- Create cluster if needed: Leave unchecked
+- Cookies: Any cookies required for authentication (optional)
+- Metadata: Any additional metadata (optional)
+- Headers: Any additional headers (optional)
+- Verify: Check this box to verify SSL certificates

+##### For SetupRayCluster and DeleteRayCluster operators:

+If you want to set up or delete Ray clusters on Kubernetes, you need to provide Kubernetes configuration.
+Fill in these fields:

+- Connection ID: A unique identifier for this connection (e.g., "ray_k8s_conn")
+- Kube config path: Path to your kubeconfig file
+  OR
-   - Extra: You can add any additional configuration here in JSON format
+- Kube config: Paste your kubeconfig content in JSON format
+- Namespace: The Kubernetes namespace to use (optional, defaults to "default")
+- Cluster context: The Kubernetes cluster context to use (optional)
+- Disable SSL: Check this box to disable SSL verification (if needed)
+- Disable TCP keepalive: Check this box to disable TCP keepalive (if needed)

+**Note:** The `kube_config_path` and `kube_config` options are mutually exclusive.
+You can only use one at a time.

+After setting up the appropriate connection, you can use it in your DAGs by referencing the Connection ID you specified.
+Make sure to use the correct connection ID based on the operators you're using in your DAG.

 #### 2. Setting up the Ray cluster spec